 - Magnesium-rich foods (almonds, pumpkin seeds, leafy greens)

-There isn’t strong proof that certain foods help you sleep, but if you’re really hungry, having a light snack is better than going to bed uncomfortable.
+The evidence for sleep-promoting foods isn’t strong, but if you’re really hungry, having a light snack is better than going to bed uncomfortable.

 Building Sustainable Sleep Habits